skytruong90/Group_Gen-Python/README.md

-# Group_Gen-Python
+# Title: Group Generator Project
-### Python program that can be used to generate groups of people after inputting the names of all the people grouping up.
+### This is a python program that can be used to generate groups of people after inputting the names of all the people grouping up.

+## How to install:
+1. Clone the repository:
+2. The main code is inside a folder called group.py when you download everything.
+3. Run the project with a Pycharm IDE.

+## What I have learned:
+1.
+2.